 Football Foundation – Lionesses HERe to Play Fund

-The Football Foundation is offering grants to help create inclusive and welcoming grassroots football facilities for women and girls across England.
-Supported by Lionesses, The FA, the Premier League and the UK Government, the fund aims to increase access and participation in football for females of all ages.
+The Lionesses HERe to Play Fund supports the creation of safe, welcoming and inclusive grassroots football facilities for women and girls across England.
+Backed by the Lionesses, The FA, the Premier League and the UK Government, the fund aims to grow female access and participation in the sport.

-• Covered outdoor spaces, external lighting, signage and CCTV
+• Covered outdoor spaces, lighting, signage and CCTV

-• Facilities designed to make women and girls feel safe, welcome and able to thrive in football
+• Facilities designed to help women and girls feel safe, welcome and able to thrive

-Applicants include: not-for-profit football clubs, voluntary groups, local authorities, County FAs, professional club community organisations, educational establishments (community access), registered charities, CICs, social enterprises and companies limited by guarantee
+Eligible applicants include not‑for‑profit football clubs, voluntary organisations, local authorities, County FAs, professional club community organisations, educational settings (with community access), registered charities, CICs, social enterprises and companies limited by guarantee.

-• Applicants should have a women’s and girls’ development plan for their site and must engage with The FA’s Equal Game programme.
+• Applicants must have a women’s and girls’ development plan for their site

-• Applications are accepted on an ongoing basis (no fixed deadline published).
+• Applications are accepted on a rolling basis (no fixed deadline)

 Apply for the Lionesses HERe to Play Fund Information | Grassroots Football